zzc-1998/MM-PCQA/README.md

 ## Motivation

 Examples of reflected distortions.
 The point clouds can explicitly reveal the geometry down-sampling distortion while failing to recognize texture noise unless the projections are involved, which raises the need for multi-modal perception.
+Therefore, to boost the performance of PCQA, we propose a multi-modal learning strategy for NR-PCQA, which extracts quality-aware features not only from the 3D point clouds but also from the 2D projections.

+There are two main reasons to adopt this strategy.
+First, point clouds can be perceived in both 2D/3D scenarios.
+We can view point clouds from 2D perspective via projecting them on the screen or directly watch point clouds in 3D format using the VR equipment.
+Thus multi-modal learning is able to cover more range of practical situations.
+Second, different types of distortions have divergent visual influence on different modalities.
+As shown in figure below, the structural damage and geometry down-sampling are more obvious in the point cloud modality while the image modality is more sensitive to texture distortions caused by color quantization and color noise.
+Moreover, it is easier to extract quality-aware semantic information from the image modality.
+Thus, the proposed multi-modal learning fashion can make up for the deficiencies and take advantage of both modalities.

 <p align="center">
   <img src="https://github.com/zzc-1998/MM-PCQA/blob/main/pics/spotlight.png" width = 480pt/>
 </p>

+## Framework

 # How to run the code 🌟🌟🌟